czottmann/linearis/docs/project-overview.md

 # Project Overview

-The zco-linear-cli is a high-performance Command Line Interface (CLI) tool for Linear.app that outputs structured JSON data.
+Linearis is a high-performance Command Line Interface (CLI) tool for Linear.app that outputs structured JSON data.
 It's specifically designed for LLM agents and users who prefer structured output over web interfaces.
 Built with TypeScript and Node.js, the tool provides complete Linear API coverage with